danielsaidi/website_danielsaidi/pages/work.md

   <h1>Work</h1>

   <p>
-    Here are some companies that I have had the pleasure of working with the last couple of years.
+    Here are some companies that I have had the pleasure of working with over the years.
   </p>

   {% include work-paragraph.html %}